 Those odds and probabilities might have discouraged you from sitting in on a poker table.
-However, you should remember that they are the same for all players.
+However, it would be best if you remembered that they are the same for all players.

 This means that everyone on a poker table starts with the same chances of having a winning hand.
-Both a new player and a poker pro will statistically get the same quality of cards in the long run.
+Therefore, both a new player and a poker pro will statistically get the same quality of cards in the long run.

-That’s why it is very important that poker players, especially beginners, try to implement some tried and tested poker strategies.
+That’s why it is essential that poker players, especially beginners, try to implement some tried and tested poker strategies.

-A really good tip in this regard is to only take part in about 15-20% of the hands if there are nine players on the table.
+A good tip in this regard is to only take part in about 15-20% of the hands if nine players are on the table.
 This is because that’s the percentage of good hands that you can expect to get on any given poker night.

-To simplify this even further, if you want to minimize your poker losses, sit out four out of five hands.
-This might sound like a lot, but if you do this, you would last much longer on the table than if you call every bet a pro makes.
+To simplify this even further, sit out four out of five hands if you want to minimize your poker losses.
+This might sound like a lot, but if you do this, you will last much longer on the table than if you call every bet a pro makes.